 If you are moving to Ontario from another province, your driver’s license, plates and insurance policy will be valid for 30 days, starting on your first day living here.
 After this grace period, you will require Ontario-based documents in order to continue driving.

-How do I get Ontario licence plates?
+How do I get Ontario license plates?

 If Ontario is your new home, there are a few steps you need to take to get the proper documentation for your vehicle.
 You won’t just need new license plates, you’ll need a new driver’s license and insurance as well.
-Here’s how you go about making that switch.
+Here’s how you go about making that switch:

 1. Get an Ontario driver’s license

 This is the first step you need to complete.
 If you are moving from another Canadian province, you can easily switch your license to Ontario.
 (The next section of this article explains how to get an Ontario driver’s license.)